19hours/sg-statutes/Acts/Singapore Armed Forces Act.md

 (b) subject to subsection (7), from the members of the general courts martial panel.

-(3) A judge court martial shall consist of a president, who shall be a qualified person and, subject to subsection (6)(a), an officer of or above the rank of major .
+(3) A judge court martial shall consist of a president, who shall be a qualified person and, subject to subsection (6)(a), an officer of or above the rank of major or a senior military expert of or above the rank of ME5.

+[28/2009 wef 01/04/2010]

 (4) A panel court martial shall consist of the following members:

-(a) a president who, subject to subsections (6)(b) and (7), shall be an officer of or above the rank of major ; and
+(a) a president who, subject to subsections (6)(b) and (7), shall be an officer of or above the rank of major or a senior military expert of or above the rank of ME5; and

-(b) subject to subsections (5) and (6)(c), 2 or any greater even number of other members who shall be officers and at least one of whom shall be of or above the rank of captain.
+(b) subject to subsections (5) and (6)(c), 2 or any greater even number of other members —

+(i) each of whom shall be an officer or a senior military expert; and

+(ii) at least one of whom shall be an officer of or above the rank of captain or a senior military expert.

+[28/2009 wef 01/04/2010]

-(5) Where a panel court martial is constituted for the trial of a non-uniformed serviceman, the members referred to in subsection (4)(b) may include, in place of the corresponding number of officers , not more than 2 non-uniformed servicemen in officer grades.
+(5) Where a panel court martial is constituted for the trial of a non-uniformed serviceman, the members referred to in subsection (4)(b) may include, in place of the corresponding number of officers or senior military experts, not more than 2 non-uniformed servicemen in officer grades.

+[28/2009 wef 01/04/2010]

-(6) Where the accused is of or above the rank of lieutenant-colonel —
+(6) Where the accused is of or above the rank of lieutenant-colonel or ME6 —

-(a) the president of any judge court martial constituted for the trial of the accused shall be an officerof or above the rank of the accused;
+(a) the president of any judge court martial constituted for the trial of the accused shall be an officer, or a senior military expert, who is equivalent or superior in rank to the accused;

-(b) subject to subsection (7), the president of any panel court martial constituted for the trial of the accused shall be an officerof or above the rank of the accused; and
+(b) subject to subsection (7), the president of any panel court martial constituted for the trial of the accused shall be an officer, or a senior military expert, who is equivalent or superior in rank to the accused; and

-(c) if a panel court martial is constituted for the trial of the accused, at least 2 of the members under subsection (4)(b) shall be of or above the rank of lieutenant-colonel .
+(c) if a panel court martial is constituted for the trial of the accused, at least 2 of the members under subsection (4)(b) shall be of or above the rank of lieutenant-colonel or ME6.

+[28/2009 wef 01/04/2010]

 (7) Where the accused is charged with —